 FOOD DONATIONS NEEDED!

 Food and Other Goods Needed: Remember these when you are shopping: (Please bring items to the church and place them in the containers in the narthex or elevator lobby).
 Crossroads Rhode Island is in need of new towels, wash cloths, soap, combs, shampoo, deodorant, toothpaste, toothbrushes, other personal care items and phone cards.
-South Providence Neighborhood Ministries is in need of cereal, canned corn, mixed vegetables, and peas, canned tuna, pasta, peanut butter and canned meats, grocery store gift cards for their Food Pantry.
-SPNM After School Program needs paper towels, hand sanitizer, juices and snacks, small prizes for homework club (fast food gift certificates, movie rental certificates).
-SPNM Office needs hot cups, stamps, photo-copier paper, gift cards for Staples.
-Monetary donations for Crossroads Rhode Island, SPNM, and Rhode Island Food Bank are very helpful in supporting people in need.
+Monetary donations for Crossroads Rhode Island and the Rhode Island Food Bank are very helpful in supporting people in need.
 Thank you for giving generously.

 Taste of Heaven Ministry

 To help local homeless shelters, Phillips Church's Mission Board has agreed to sponsor the Taste of Heaven Ministry which fills many of the needs of people who are homeless.
-This year we filled 128 backpacks with school supplies for children of families at South Providence Neighborhood Ministries.
-Please help by donations of: adult socks, underwear, soap, deodorant, shampoo, toothpaste.
-Leave items marked for Taste of Heaven in the SPNM or Crossroads Rhode Island baskets at church.
+This year we filled 128 backpacks with school supplies for children of families in our community.
+Please help by donations of adult socks, underwear, soap, deodorant, shampoo, toothpaste.
+Leave items marked for Taste of Heaven or Crossroads Rhode Island in the baskets at church.

 AMERICAN BAPTIST WOMEN MINISTRIES